Skip to main content

 3. Assume that paint on surfaces painted prior to 1978 contains lead.
 Old plaster may contain asbestos.
 See the assessment guide on hazardous materials and the EPA Healthy Indoor Environment Protocols for Home Energy Upgrades (2011) for more information.

 4. Check the door leading from the garage into the house.
 If the door is more than 15 years old, it may be a hollow door.
 A door between the garage and the home should be considered an exterior door.
 It should be either a solid core or insulated metal, fire-rated door.
 It should be weather-stripped, have a tight-fitting sweep, and have an automatic door-closing hinge.
-See the Compliance information below for additional information.
+See the the guide Air Sealing Doors Adjacent to Unconditioned Space.

 COMPLIANCE